 persist_browser_session must be set when creating the agent, not when running it.
 It is an agent definition property, not a runtime parameter.

-You can also create a profile from a Browser Session that was used inside an agent with persist_browser_session=true.
-After the agent run completes and the session is closed, pass the session ID instead of the workflow run ID.
+You can also create a profile from a closed Browser Session that was set to save its profile.
+Create the session with generate_browser_profile enabled (or turn it on while the session is alive), close the session, then pass the session ID instead of the workflow run ID.

-import asynciofrom skyvern import Skyvernasync def main(): client = Skyvern(api_key="YOUR_API_KEY") # browser_session_id from a workflow run with persist_browser_session=true session_id = "pbs_your_session_id" # Create profile from the closed session (retry while archive uploads) for attempt in range(10): try: profile = await client.create_browser_profile( name="dashboard-admin-login", browser_session_id=session_id, description="Admin account for dashboard access", ) print(f"Profile created: {profile.browser_profile_id}") break except Exception as e: if "persisted" in str(e).lower() and attempt < 9: await asyncio.sleep(2) continue raiseasyncio.run(main())
+import asynciofrom skyvern import Skyvernasync def main(): client = Skyvern(api_key="YOUR_API_KEY") # browser_session_id from a closed session created with generate_browser_profile enabled session_id = "pbs_your_session_id" # Create profile from the closed session (retry while archive uploads) for attempt in range(10): try: profile = await client.create_browser_profile( name="dashboard-admin-login", browser_session_id=session_id, description="Admin account for dashboard access", ) print(f"Profile created: {profile.browser_profile_id}") break except Exception as e: if "persisted" in str(e).lower() and attempt < 9: await asyncio.sleep(2) continue raiseasyncio.run(main())

 Parameters: